coreos/coreos-kubernetes/Documentation/deploy-workers.md

 # Deploy Kubernetes Worker Node(s)

-Boot one or more CoreOS nodes which will be used as Kubernetes Workers.
-See the [CoreOS Documentation](https://coreos.com/os/docs/latest/) for guides on launching nodes on supported platforms.
+Boot one or more CoreOS Container Linux nodes which will be used as Kubernetes Workers.
+See the [Container Linux Documentation](https://coreos.com/os/docs/latest/) for guides on launching nodes on supported platforms.

 ## Configure Service Components